11 The Fungi Kingdom

 So, basidiomycetes primarily reproduce sexually through the formation of basidia, specialized club-shaped structures that produce haploid spores called basidiospores.
 These basidiospores are formed on the surface of basidia and are released from the basidium to disperse and germinate under favorable conditions to produce new mycelium.

-Basidiomycota do not have a well-developed asexual reproductive phase involving the production of conidia, which is more common in other fungal groups like Ascomycota.
+Basidiomycota does not have a well-developed asexual reproductive phase involving the production of conidia, which is more common in other fungal groups like Ascomycota.

 Asexual Ascomycota and Basidiomycota